 - Bandwidth and Monthly Traffic– Another consideration when you are settling on the best hosting package for your website is the bandwidth offered in the package and the monthly traffic that the specific package can withstand.
 This may not be necessary for starters, but if you anticipate your site will grow rapidly in the number of monthly visits, you may want to choose a package that is suitable for your high traffic needs.

 - Add-on Domains– Different hosting packages allow a different number of domains to be added in the hosting.
 If you want to have more than one website, you may want to choose a hosting package that allows you to add more domains.
 The image below is an example of Bluehost shared hosting packages that allow a diverse number of additional domains.
 As you can see, the basic shared hosting package will only allow you to set up only one site but, in the other two packages, you can have additional websites added to the hosting.

-- Price and payment options of the package– The pricing of web hosting package vary depending on the features provided.
+Price and payment options of the package– The pricing of the web hosting package vary depending on the features provided.
 The billing cycle may vary from a monthly billing cycle to quarterly or annual billing.
 In most cases, annual billing saves you money, and it even saves you more money if you can pay for several years.
 You should also consider the hosting renewal price.
 In most cases, the renewal price will be somewhat higher than what you had paid while buying the new hosting plan.